YanShvind/CulinaryMuseum/README.md

 # Installation

-Clone the repository
+* Clone the repository
-Open the CulinaryMuseum.xcodeproj file in Xcode
+* Open the CulinaryMuseum.xcodeproj file in Xcode
-Build and run the app
+* Build and run the app
+* Шnsert your api key